Rye British Legion

 Rye British Legion arrange a number of activities for Members including battlefield tours to France, a recent visit to the House of Parliament and Imperial War Museum.

 Rye British Legion also maintains a close liaison with other Service organisations in the District, including the Women’s Section, Royal Air Force Association and Rye Sea Cadets as well as acting as a focus for local veterans issues.

-To join the Rye British Legion please follow the link to the application form : RBL Membership Form
+For information on how to join the Rye British Legion please follow the link Members of the Royal British Legion